How to Apply for a Building Permit in France

 The building permit application must be submitted to the town hall of the commune where the property is located.
 You can also send it by registered letter with proof of receipt (this is called a ‘Lettre Recommandée avec Avis de Reception).
 The town hall will issue you with a receipt confirming the submission date and registration number.

-Within 15 days, your planning request will be published at the town hall where it will remain for the duration of the investigation, approx. 2 months.
+Within 15 days, your planning request will be published at the town hall where it will remain for the duration of the investigation, approx. two months.
 If you have not received anything within this period, then you’ll be pleased to know that you have a permit in principle for your project (but a certificate indicating the date of obtaining this permit will be issued to you on request).
 It’s highly likely that the town hall will write to you to confirm their favorable decision.

 In the month following the submission of your file, the town hall/mairie can also send you a letter: